 The Souvenir is titled after a painting by Jean-Honore Fragonard of a young girl, named Julie, carving on the trunk of a tree whilst her attentive pooch looks on.
 Another, Julie (Honor Swinton Byrne) is taken by her beau Anthony (Tom Burke) to see this painting at the Wallace Collection, in this sleeper autobiographical tale by director Joanna Hogg about a troubled relationship in her youth.
-Like the chipping away at the tree bark, through the layers and layers of sophisticated subtle reflection emerges an awakening that has left permanent scars.
+Like the chipping away at the tree bark, through the layers and layers of sophisticated subtle self-reflection emerges an awakening, forever blemished by permanent scars.

 Julie is an affluent student in her early twenties.
 Residing in her parent’s pied-a-terre in Knightsbridge, they live in a grand old country house in Norfolk.
 Attending film school, hosting get-togethers with friends, drinking, pot smoking, her mum Rosalind (Tilda Swinton) occasionally pops in for a cuppa, dropping off a lampshade or a bag of groceries.
 We find Julie amidst a bourgeoning courtship with Anthony (Tom Burke) .
-Their dating is reminiscent of a by-gone era, slow and cordial, they spend numerous nights in the same bed, but abstain from having sex.
-Anthony is your typical public-school boy, arrogantly charming, decked out in pinstripe suits, a junior at the Foreign Office, but with a lackadaisical air.
+Their dating is reminiscent of a by-gone era, slow and cordial, spending numerous nights in the same bed, but abstaining from having sex.
+Anthony is your stereotypical public-school boy, arrogantly charming.
+Decked out in pinstripe suits, a junior at the Foreign Office, but with an incomprehensible lackadaisical air.
 Soon enough needle marks on his arms confirm what audiences may already be suspicious of.

 Julie remains oblivious, until a revealing dinner with one of Anthony’s rather irritating and acerbically camp friends, (played by Richard Ayoade), drops the bomb.
 The story turns a corner, as Julie finds herself disengaging from her own world, slowly engulfed by Anthony’s.
 Her innocence amalgamates into sombre awakening, navigating the trappings of dating an addict.
 Finding herself in countless dubious situations; driving him to buy drugs, abandoned for days on end as he goes off on drug binges, stealing all her jewellery, trashing her flat under the duress of a withdrawal symptom and for it all to reach an inevitable tragic crash.